 Which Plantation Shutter Color Should Homeowners In Philadelphia Pick?11/04/2019Holly Perron What Plantation Shutter Color Should Homeowners In Philadelphia Use?
 Plantation shutters have been one of the more fashionable window coverings that people in Philadelphia buy for their windows.
 Their timeless style blends easily into many different design themes and easily prevents sun glare and heat loss from seeping into your rooms.
 The durability of a plantation shutter is also an added bonus, especially if you have children or pets.
 With so many wonderful qualities regarding these window coverings, the question isn’t if you should use shutters in your home.
-Instead, you should be asking what color of plantation shutters will you pick?
+Rather, you should be asking what color of plantation shutters should you pick?
 White Plantation Shutters Fit Every Style Just like crown molding, white is also the most popular color of plantation shutters for most styles.
 The reason is simple -- white can accent many different room decor schemes.
 From strong wall colors to neutral styles, white window treatments are made to complement almost everything.
-And when you redo your preferences and redecorate, you can keep your white shutters in the room, because they’ll still look fantastic.
+And when you redo your preferences and redecorate, you can keep your white treatments in the room, because they’ll still look fantastic.
 Those who want white plantation shutters can get them made from faux wood so they won’t yellow as they age.
 Our Polywood® shutters are available in three separate shades of white and have a lifetime warranty that esures the finish will never yellow, stain or fade.
 To clean, just wipe with a damp rag, which is easier than most other window covering.
 Natural Wood Browns Can Accentuate Some Decor Styles For some interior themes, a plantation shutter with a natural wood stain looks best.
 A natural wood look is a somewhat limiting for future design overhauls, but if you can pair your hardwood floors or stained furniture, then perhaps you should use wood plantation shutters.
 The stains can give your windows a more natural look, and essential if you’re looking at a colonial or rustic design.
 A tried-and-true favorite is to install real hardwood plantation shutters like our Ovation® line.
-They come in an array of stains that will match most woods in your house.
+They come in an array of stains that will match most trims and flooring.
 If you need an eco-friendly treatment, you could try a reclaimed wood shutter.
 These are great if you have a beach house or rustic farmhouse theme in your rooms.
 Bright Colors Should Be Reserved For Other Types Of Window Coverings While you may paint your shutters in a strong color, you may be disappointed with the end result.
 A bright color may seem ok now, but then you may be stuck with that color until you change the treatment out.
 White and natural woods have been around forever, but will the cherry red or princess pink shutter still look on point a few years from now?
 You can alter your walls fairly easily, but it will take another window treatment to change the color on your plantation shutter.
 If you are looking for color, you could hang a store-bought accent curtain along with your plantation shutter.
 By adding a small bit of color or pattern, you will give personalization to your windows without hindering the benefits of a more substantial interior shutter.
 Then as your taste changes, you can keep the plantation shutter and just switch out the curtain -- or lose it altogether.
 Sunburst Can Help You Choose The Best Color Of Plantation Shutter No matter if it’s white Polywood or a natural wood stain, Sunburst can offer the perfect plantation shutters for your home.
 Our reps love Philadelphia and will drive to you and give you a variety of plantation shutter and window treatment samples.
 Just contact 215-874-4897 and book your in-home consultation today.